ehrpg/qstar/docs/crisis.md

 You lie down or stand up.

 Effect
 :   Toggles the Prone Condition.
-When being prone, kneeling down only costs 1 AP.
+When being prone, kneeling down costs 1 AP.

 AP Cost
 :   2